 \subsection{Result and discussion}

-The main result of this section is the following characterization of citation-counting schemes.
+The main result of this section is the following characterization of citation-counting indices.

-\begin{theo} A neutral measure of influence $I$ satisfies Separability, Reference Independence, Splitting, Citation Anonymity and Author Anonymity if and only if $I$ is a citation-counting scheme.
+\begin{theo} A neutral influence measure $f$ satisfies Separability, Reference Independence, Splitting, Citation Anonymity and Author Anonymity if and only if $f$ is a citation-counting index.
 Moreover, the 5 axioms are independent. \end{theo}

-\theoremref{tCCS} clarifies the assumptions that are made when one uses a citation-counting scheme, such as the h-index or the Euclidean index, to measure the influence of authors in a database.
+\theoremref{tMain} clarifies the assumptions underlying the use of citation-counting indices, such as the $h$-index or the Euclidean index, to measure the influence of authors in a database.
 On the one hand, such an index satisfies two properties that seem particularly appealing.
-First, Separability means that the score of an author does not depend on the pattern of citations in a field that is independent from the author's field.
-Reference Independence implies that the references of an author are not useful to assess her own influence in the database.
-On the other hand, it appears that citation-counting schemes combine three other independent properties that are problematic for measuring the influence of scientists.
+Separability means that an author's score does not depend on bibliographic information on a field distinct from the author's field.
+Reference Independence implies that an author's references do not contribute to the assessment of her own influence.
+On the other hand, citation-counting indices combine three other independent properties that might be too restrictive for measuring the influence of scientists.

-The first problematic assumption, and perhaps the more benign one, is Splitting.
-Because splitting any uncited paper does not change the index of any author, this property suggests that papers with more references will be relatively more important in the assignment of credit to authors.
+The first restrictive assumption, and perhaps the more benign one, is Splitting.
+Because splitting an uncited paper does not alter any author's index, this property suggests that papers with more references will be relatively more important when attributing credit to authors.
 For instance, a paper with 50 references would be equivalent to 10 papers with 5 references each.
-This runs into contradiction with the idea of source-normalization, according to which each source of citations must account for the same level of influence.
-As an example, Splitting is violated by the fractional citation count \citep{Bouyssou}.\footnote{Fractional citation count: $I[d](a)=\sum_{p\in \mathcal{P}_a}\sum_{q\in \mathcal{P}}\dfrac{1}{R_q}n(p,q)$.}
+This contradicts the idea of source-normalization \citep{waltman2019field}, according to which each source of citations must account for the same level of influence.
+As an example, Splitting is violated by the fractional citation count \citep{Bouyssou}.\footnote{Fractional citation count: $\displaystyle{f_a(d)=\sum_{p\in \mathcal{P}_a}\sum_{q\in \mathcal{P}}\dfrac{1}{R_q}n(p,q)}$. }